Open Editor →

 To provide high-quality hosting to everyone, Python Online implements a tiered lifecycle model, using an automated "Janitor" to manage server memory.

-When you deploy a Free app, it launches immediately.
-However, to conserve resources across the cluster, the system employs a "Smart Hibernation" protocol.
-If your application does not receive active traffic for a period of time, the orchestrator will safely shut down your container, reclaiming the memory.
+When you deploy an app, it launches immediately.
+However, if your application does not receive active traffic for a period of time, the orchestrator will safely hibernate your container to reclaim memory.

 The Wake-Up Routing